rschroll/efm/README.md

-  the sake of this explanation, let's divide the contents of an Epub archive into three classes: control files describe the contents of the Epub file, spine files are the HTML files that contain the text of the book, and auxillary files are referenced by the spine files.
+  the sake of this explanation, let's divide the contents of an Epub archive into three classes: control files describe the contents of the Epub file, spine files are the HTML files that contain the text of the book, and auxiliary files are referenced by the spine files.
 The control files are parsed by EFM into a form usable by Monocle, and the contents of the spine files are passed to Monocle as requested.
-But Monocle (apparently) has no way to request the auxillary files when they are referenced.
+But Monocle (apparently) has no way to request the auxiliary files when they are referenced.
 Thus, your web browser will attempt to fetch these files from the same place that served the HTML file, and will fail to find them.

-  To attempt to mitigate this problem, EFM looks through spine files for images or stylesheet links that refer to auxillary files.
-The targets of these links are replaced by data URLs that encode the contents of the auxillary files.
+  To attempt to mitigate this problem, EFM looks through spine files for images or stylesheet links that refer to auxiliary files.
+The targets of these links are replaced by data URLs that encode the contents of the auxiliary files.
 In many cases, this is enough.
-However, it is possible for auxillary files to reference other auxillary files (a stylesheet referencing a font, for example, or an SVG illustration referencing a raster image).
-This could be dealt with with a multiple-pass system to sweep up all the auxillary files, but such and approach has not been implemented.
+However, it is possible for auxiliary files to reference other auxiliary files (a stylesheet referencing a font, for example, or an SVG illustration referencing a raster image).
+This could be dealt with with a multiple-pass system to sweep up all the auxiliary files, but such and approach has not been implemented.

   Such a system would be a rather large undertaking, as we would have